multipass/courseradataclean/README.md

-##[Coursera - JHU] Getting and Cleaning Data (Data Science Specialization)
+###[Coursera - JHU] Getting and Cleaning Data (Data Science Specialization)
 ###Course Project Assignment Submission (Yann K)
 ***
 ###Contents
 1. Project Summary
 2. Repository Files list
-3. run_analysis.R
+3. Functions and Usage

 ***
 ###Project Summary

 Wearable computing is one of the most popular areas in data science as companies are racing to develop advanced algorithms.
 The purpose of this project is to clean the data collected from experiments carried out with a group of 30 volunteers performing a series of activities while wearing a smartphone.
-The activities performed were:
+The activities performed were: Walking, Walking upstairs, Walking downstairs, Sitting, Standing, Laying.
-* Walking
-* Walking upstairs
-* Walking downstairs
-* Sitting
-* Standing
-* Laying

 Reference: [Project Website](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)